Wednesday, December 31, 2008

 Loh Paret

-This shot shows about 20% of Loh Paret beach - the buildings belong to YAO YAI ISLAND RESORT (pix taken from their pier).
+This shot shows about 20% of Loh Paret beach - the buildings belong to YAO YAI ISLAND RESORT (pix taken from their pier in 2008).

 Loh Paret and surrounds - labels may be clearer if you click image to expand.
 Island Resort is about 8km from the arrivals pier at Loh Jak but the place has its own speedboat for transfers.

-Some of Island Resort’s variety of bungalows - pretty nice but a look at the website shows pretty pricey.
+Some of Island Resort’s variety of bungalows - flashpacker prices and pretty nice.

-Island Resort had an attractive beachfront restaurant with prices maybe 50% more than av budget bungalows.
-A good amount of guests here in what was early shoulder season - looked mainly Euro couples and families.
-The place has polarising guest-reports in the travel forums - some loved it, some were not particularly gruntled.
+Island Resort now has a new big beachfront restaurant with modern styling somewhat incongruous with the trad bungalows.
+With prices maybe 50% more than av budget bungalows it is no doubt aimed at attracting diners from neighbouring Santhiya.
+When I last checked, the place has polarising guest-reports in the travel forums - some loved it, some were not particularly gruntled.

-No other resorts on the beach, but there is a restaurant and a diving outfit out of frame to the right where the beach road terminates.
+Some budget restaurants and a diving outfit are 150m out of frame to the right where the beach access road terminates.

 Yamalia's Heimat Garden restaurant - this fronts the beach-road in a little village.